-- Costs associated with travel and related expenses to conduct research at field sites, archives, specialized collections, and/or facilities away from the student's campus - Costs for data-collection activities, including the conduct of experiments, surveys and/or questionnaires - Costs for equipment necessary for the conduct of the project that will be devoted to the project over the duration of the award.
-(Note that any equipment purchased with NSF funds becomes property of the awardee organization.) - Costs for payments to research subjects and/or language informants - Costs for materials and supplies required for the conduct of the project - Costs for travel to one domestic professional meeting to present preliminary research results and obtain feedback to further improve the project.
+- Costs associated with travel and related expenses to conduct research at field sites, archives, specialized collections, and/or facilities away from the student's campus. - · Costs for data-collection activities, including the conduct of experiments, surveys and/or questionnaires. - · Costs for securing data and for archiving data. - Costs for equipment necessary for the conduct of the project that will be devoted to the project over the duration of the award.
+(Note that any equipment purchased with NSF funds becomes property of the awardee organization.) - Costs for payments to research subjects and/or language informants - Costs for materials and supplies required for the conduct of the project. - Costs for travel to one domestic professional meeting to present preliminary research results and obtain feedback to further improve the project.
 (Note budgetary limitations specified below in Section V.B of this solicitation.
 Note also that the DEL Program will not recommend a DDRIG solely to provide support to share research results at conferences.)